CasperDev/vz-dis-dos/doc/source/Chapter1/floppystorage.rst

 which in turn create concentric circles of data on the disk.
 The various disk systems have between 35 and 88 grids.

-In LASER DD20 there are 40.
+In **LASER DD20** there are 40.

-The resulting circles of data on the disk are called tracks (in English "tracks"), Each individual track can be adjusted using the setting mechanism of the head which can be reached exactly directly.
+The resulting circles of data on the floppy disk are called tracks.
+Each individual track can be accessed directly and precisely by the adjustment mechanism of the head.

 Within a track, the data is recorded bit by bit one after the other, that is "sequentially" in computer terms.
 As a result, after the head has been positioned over the track, it